Key Takeaways

 This approach is as simple as your banking system.
 Your banking details and transaction are represented by numbers which are on an electronic ledger.
 It is high time that private companies follow the shift to uncertificated shares.

-If you need help with the cancellation of share certificate procedure, you can post your legal need on UpCounsel's marketplace.
+If you need help with how to fill out a stock certificate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb